20 Ways to Say “I Agree” in English (With Examples)

 I concur

-Meaning: a formal way to express agreement.
+Meaning: a formal way to express agreement (common in academic or professional contexts).

 I couldn’t agree (with you) more

-Meaning: used to say that you completely agree with someone.
+Meaning: used to say you completely agree.

 I’d go along with that